309: The Amazing Colossal Man

 Hi, this is Mickey Rooney.
 Billy Barty is on the line, too.

-Mickey Rooney (1920-2014) was a successful child actor in the 1930s.
+See above note on Mickey Rooney.
 He made a series of short films called “Toonerville Folks,” which was meant to compete with the “Our Gang” series.
 “Toonerville Folks” focused on the activities of a group of children, one of which was Mickey McGuire, played by Rooney.
 The part of his younger brother was played by little person actor Billy Barty.
 Barty (1924-2000), who plays the imp in episode 806, The Undead, was a prolific actor who also crusaded for societal acceptance of little people.
 He founded Little People of America in 1957 to work toward that goal.
 He appeared in more than 80 films and TV series during his lengthy career.

 Oh, my goodness, I’m a huge Daddy Warbucks!

 Oliver “Daddy” Warbucks was the bald millionaire adoptive father of Little Orphan Annie in the comic strip of the same name.

 You look like Mr. Clean, Glenn.
 The Procter & Gamble people are on the phone.

 Mr. Clean is the name of a brand of home cleaning products manufactured by Procter & Gamble.
 The advertising icon for the brand is a large bald man standing with his arms folded.